ovh/cds/engine/api/README.md

 ## TOML Configuration

-The toml configuration can be provided by a file or via [consul k/v store](https://www.consul.io).
+The toml configuration can be provided from a file or via [consul k/v store](https://www.consul.io).

 ### Start CDS with local configuration file

-You can also generate a configuration file template with the following command.
+You can also generate a configuration file template with the following command:

 ```bash
 $ $PATH_TO_CDS/api --config my_conf_file.toml
 Generating default config file my_conf_file.toml
 ```

-Edit this file.
+Edit this file, then run CDS:

-Run CDS

 ```bash
 $ $PATH_TO_CDS/api --config my_conf_file.toml